SiPMsim/SiPMSiM/Readme.txt

 </propertyvector>

-Map based (sum equal to one, square of non pair dimensions, centre of square represents the firing microcell and probability should be set to zero) exemple:
+Map based (sum equal to one, square of non pair dimensions, centre of square represents the firing microcell and probability should be set to zero) example:

 <propertyvector name="CROSSTALK_MAP"  dim="3" >
 	<ve X="1" Y="1" value="0.125" ></ve>